 The concerns around implementing wearable technology into enterprises vary on the device.
 However, as all wearables have risen in popularity the biggest concern is over security and privacy.
-All devices can store and transfer data easily making them a natural choice for the enterprise, but because they often don’t come with built in security there’s a lack of encryption, insufficient authentication and other vulnerabilities.
-And as the value of wearables can rely on full integration and an instantaneous connection with an organisations servers, it leaves corporate data open to unwanted security breaches.
+All devices can store and transfer data easily making them a natural choice for the enterprise, but because they often don’t come with built-in security there’s a lack of encryption, insufficient authentication and other vulnerabilities.
+And as the value of wearables can rely on full integration and an instantaneous connection with an organisation’s servers, it leaves corporate data open to unwanted security breaches.

-Despite organisations concerns over security and privacy, the survey from Spiceworks also revealed that of the businesses implementing wearables, only one in three are actively preparing security precautions.
+Despite organisations’ concerns over security and privacy, the survey from Spiceworks also revealed that of the businesses implementing wearables, only one in three are actively preparing security precautions.
 So can we make wearables secure enough for mass adoption in the enterprise?

 If managed properly – yes – wearables are secure enough to be used by the enterprise.
-Businesses simply need to understand the security risks of each wearable and follow best practice to keep core data secure and annul the risk of a security breach.
+Businesses simply need to understand the security risks of each wearable and follow best practices to keep core data secure and annul the risk of a security breach.

 Managing a multitude of different devices is a huge challenge for any organisation.
 So managing the applications your employees use and how they access them is vital.
 Clear guidelines and security policies should be created to communicate wearable usage to your employees.
 It might be worth expanding your BYOD policy to include wearables.
-Or even create a wear your own device (WYOD) policy that sits alongside your BYOD policy.
+Or even create a wear-your-own-device (WYOD) policy that sits alongside your BYOD policy.
 There are numerous additional functions that you need to consider.
 Including video and audio recording, GEO tracking and health trackers.

-The policy should explain the purpose for using wearables.
+The policy should explain the purpose of using wearables.
 Including how they should and shouldn’t be used and guidelines on updating security controls.
 It’s also worth stating specific locations, inside or outside the workplace, where the devices can’t be used.
 As well as restricting video and audio recordings.

 From a technical perspective, IT departments need to ensure any confidential data can only be accessed via approved apps.
 Apps that require user authentication and that only the minimum amount of data is collected to support business tasks.
 Reducing the amount of core data that can be accessed via a wearable reduces the security risk significantly.
 In addition, consider setting up a separate guest network for employees to use with smart devices.
 Particularly those that typically rely on Bluetooth or Wi-Fi devices.

-Finally, utilise security tested APIs and manage how the app connects to your core systems.
+Finally, utilise security-tested APIs and manage how the app connects to your core systems.
 Restrict certain functionalities and limit the amount of data the app can access at any one time.